sql-machine-learning/elasticdl/docs/designs/allreduce.md

 * Each worker stores a complete set of model parameters.
 In other words, no parameter server is needed so it's straightforward to add more workers when necessary.
-* Failures among the workers can be recovered easily by restarting the failed workers and then load the current model sent from any of the existing workers.
-Model does not need to be replicated to support fault-tolerance, which avoids the waste of resources.
+* Failures among the workers can be recovered easily by restarting the failed workers and then load the current model from any of the existing workers.
+Model does not need to be replicated to support fault-tolerance.
 * The model can be updated more efficiently by fully leveraging the network structure and collective communication algorithms.
 For example, in [ring-allreduce](http://research.baidu.com/bringing-hpc-techniques-deep-learning/) algorithm, each of *N* workers only needs to communicate with two of its peer workers *2 * (N − 1)* times to update all the model parameters completely.